vineetjohn/reddit-purge/README.md

-# reddit-purge
+# Reddit Purge

-Overwrite and delete personal comments on Reddit.com
+Python script to overwrite and delete personal comments on Reddit.com